These celebrity-owned jets are the biggest CO2 polluters

 The “SICKO MODE” rapper is the partner of Kylie Jenner and the father of her two children.
 It’s unclear how many times the couple have flown together, but earlier this month Jenner was criticized for sharing a photo of the couple standing on the tarmac outside their private jets with the caption: “you wanna take mine or yours?”

-Scott is guilty of averagine the shortest flights of everyone on the top-ten list.
+Scott is guilty of averaging the shortest flights of everyone on the top 10 list.
 His flights in 2022 average fewer than eight miles per trip.
 You read that correctly, eight.

 Again, it’s important to state that just because the celebrity owns the plane, doesn’t necessarily mean they were on the flight.
 Renting or borrowing private jets from others is very common in the jet-setting community.
 And the list only accounts for celebrity planes tracked by @CelebJets, not those owned by millionaires and billionaires who are likely responsible for a lot of the emissions.

-To read more about the list and the criteria used to determine the ranking, visit the report on Yard’s website.
+To read more about the list and the criteria used to determine the ranking, visit the report of Yard’s website.